Dynamics of forced and unforced autophoretic particles: Introduction

-In~\cref{sec:prob_form}, we specify the governing equations for a neutrally buoyant, rigid, spherical autophoretic particle.
-The numerical details for the solution of the coupled system of nonlinear partial differential equations governing the transient evolution of the concentration field and the quasi-steady velocity field about the rigid particle are provided in~\cref{sec:num_details}, along with the details of the MSD and the velocity autocorrelation (VAC) calculations.
-We present and discuss the results in~\cref{sec:res_disc}, followed by concluding remarks in~\cref{sec:conclusion}.
+The rest of the paper is organised as follows.
+In~\cref{sec:prob_form}, we specify the governing equations for the dynamics of a rigid, spherical autophoretic particle.
+The numerical details of the solution to the coupled nonlinear partial differential equations governing the transient evolution of the concentration field and the quasi-steady velocity field are provided in~\cref{sec:num_details}, along with the details of the MSD and the VAC calculations.
+We present and discuss the results for the unforced particle in~\cref{sec:ep_zero_results}, followed by that for the forced particle in~\cref{sec:ep_fin_results}.
+A conclusion is offered in~\cref{sec:conclusion}.